sydneysauer/100-days-of-code/rules.md

 ## Main Commitment
 ### *I will code for at least an hour every day for the next 100 days.*

+## My Goals
+My main goals are:
+* Gain an intermediate JavaScript skill level
+* Complete Wes Bos's JavaScript 30
+* Get comfortable using Git in Terminal and GitHub
+* Spend 5-10 minutes each day logging my experience in this repo
+* Create a project that I can display in my portfolio

-#### Start Date
+#### Dates
-June 25th, 2016.
-[PUT YOUR DATE HERE]
+May 19, 2020 through August 27, 2020

 ## Additional Rules
 1. I will tweet about my progress every day -> using the hashtag #100DaysOfCode
 2. If I code at work, that time won't count towards the challenge.
-3. I will push code to GitHub every day so that anyone can see my progress.
+I will also avoid learning topics specifically for work.
-4. I will update the (Log)[log.md] with the day's progress and provide a link so that others can see my progress.
+3. I will update the (Log)[log.md] with the day's progress and provide a link so that others can see my progress.
-5. I will work on real projects, facing real challenges.
-The time spent doing tutorials, online courses and other similar resources will NOT count towards this challenge.
-(If you've just started learning to code, read [FAQ](FAQ.md))
+4. After the first 14 days, time spent doing tutorials or courses will not count towards the hour.

 ## Ideas to make this challenge more effective